top of page

 Olives are in many respects even more delicate than grapes and the more they are handled, the longer they sit around and the more distance they have to travel after harvesting before they are processed at the frantoio, the greater the deterioration will be and this will show up in diminished flavor and higher acidity.
 To qualify as EVO, the acidity level must be below 0.8% and the best oils are always significantly below this.

-The safest way to ensure that your Italian olive oil is actually Italian and adheres to the best quality controls throughout all stages of production is to look for the red and orange/yellow circular DOP stamp on the bottle (photo right) and then you won’t need to study the label in too much detail.
-The lesser IGP certification is also an indication of authenticity and quality control but it allows for some part of the origin, production or processing of the food product to take place outside the specific geographic area mentioned; but obviously not in another country.
+The safest way to ensure that your Italian olive oil is actually Italian and adheres to the best quality controls throughout all stages of production is to look for the red and yellow circular DOP stamp on the bottle (photo right) and then you won’t need to study the label in too much detail.
+The blue and yellow circular IGP stamp is also an indication of authenticity and quality control but it allows for some part of the origin, production or processing of the food product to take place outside the specific geographic area mentioned; but obviously not in another country.

 We look for DOP or IGP ourselves when we buy an olive oil in the supermarket from a producer that we haven’t visited personally and the two we typically buy (photo right) for under 11 euros per liter are both DOP oils that come from big enough producers to also be available in the export markets.